CodeBradley/rpi5-oled/README.md

+# This is an AI Test
+This repo was just a test of the AI features of Windsurf and whether or not it was capable of creating an OLED grid system where I can display certain widgets based on a mockup I provided it with.
+I have not fully reviewed the code and do not plan to use it for my project.
+There could be some successes, but there's definitely some failures.

 # RPi5 OLED Framework

 A modular, grid-based layout system for Raspberry Pi OLED displays, showing resource utilization metrics, service statuses, and network information.